kocharmPrj/KSH0823/README.md

 # KSH0823 prj

-using 2 arduino and 1 rasberry pi 4, control servo motor following CDS sensor
+using 2 arduino and 1 rasberry pi 4, control servo motor based on CDS sensor value

 ## Arduino #1 with CDS sensor
 - upload .ino file in /arduino/cdsWithBluetooth/cdsWithBluetooth.ino to arduino #1